Heather Warner

 Heather Warner (née Lewis, born 25 October 1993) is a Welsh racewalker.
 In 2023, she became the British champion in the 5000 metres race walk.

 Career

-As Heather Lewis she represented Wales at the 2022 Commonwealth Games in the 10,000 metres walk event, recording a personal best 45:09.19, in a fitth place finish.
+As Heather Lewis she represented Wales at the 2022 Commonwealth Games in the 10,000 metres walk event, recording a personal best 45:09.19, in a fifth place finish.

 After getting married she competed as Heather Warner and became the British champion after winning the 5,000 metres walk event at the 2023 British Athletics Championships, held in Manchester.
 She had previously won the title at the 2014 British Athletics Championships under her maiden name.

+Warner is a member of the Pembrokeshire Harriers.